Salt Command-Line Reference

 (2) Verifies the signature of the attestation payload (statement included in the attestation envelope) with the public key or certificate passed.

-(3) If certificate available, verifies the certificate and certificate chain.
+(3) If a certificate is available, verify the certificate and certificate chain.
 For ephemeral certificates used with --keyless, it checks that the certificate was valid at the moment when the attestation was signed, and checks that certificate issuance was registered in the transparency log at the given timestamp.

 $ salt -nb verify \